What is the minimum time commitment to be a Big?

-In our Community Based program Littles generally are initially enrolled between 7 and 14 years old.
+In our Community Based program, Littles generally are initially enrolled between 7 and 14 years old.
 Youth are enrolled through high school in our Site Based program.
-We serve at-risk youth youth, including those living in single parent homes, growing up in poverty and coping with parental incarceration.
+We serve all youth, and any child is welcome, including those living in single parent homes, growing up in poverty and coping with parental incarceration.

 When would I meet with my Little?